-- to effect cooperative watershed management among the jurisdictions which share the water resources of the Mackenzie River Basin,
+- Effect cooperative watershed management among the jurisdictions which share the water resources of the Mackenzie River Basin,

-- to sustain the ecological integrity of the aquatic ecosystems of the Mackenzie River Basin, and
+- Sustain the ecological integrity of the aquatic ecosystems of the Mackenzie River Basin, and

-- to facilitate equitable and sustainable use of shared water resources by establishing criteria and desired outcomes that address water consumption, flows, quality, ground water management and aquatic ecosystem health commitments.
+- Facilitate equitable and sustainable use of shared water resources by establishing criteria and desired outcomes that address water consumption, flows, quality, ground water management and aquatic ecosystem health commitments.

 Each MRBB jurisdiction will engage its Indigenous organizations in the development of the bilateral agreements in a manner consistent with its legal obligations.
 The MRBB recognises the importance of Indigenous participation and traditional knowledge in transboundary water management.